 Keepgo’s Mi-Fi device is interesting in its own right, but it’s the service that especially piques our interest.

-Also, the data you buy is yours “forever.”
-Every byte of data you purchase from Keepgo doesn’t expire, as long as you refill at least once a year.
+On the Lifetime plan, the data you buy is yours “forever.”
+Every byte of data you purchase from Keepgo on this plan doesn’t expire, as long as you refill at least once a year.
 You’ll get 3GB of data to start with, with costs ranging from $3/100MB up to 25GB for $250 after that.

 You can either pay-as-you-go, or set up an automatic refill so you never have to worry about running out of data.